Paul Michael Glaser: Career

-Glaser made his film debut as Perchick in the 1971 film version of the musical Fiddler on the Roof.
+Glaser made his movie debut as Perchick in the 1971 movie version of the musical Fiddler on the Roof.

-He found fame playing Detective Dave Starsky opposite David Soul in the television series Starsky and Hutch, of which he directed several episodes.
+He found fame playing Detective Dave Starsky opposite David Soul in the television series Starsky & Hutch, of which he directed several episodes.
 It ran for four seasons (1975–1979) on ABC.

-After the series, Glaser continued to act on television and in films, and directed the 1987 film The Running Man starring Arnold Schwarzenegger as well as the 1992 film The Cutting Edge.
+After that series, Glaser continued to act on television and in movies, and directed the 1987 film The Running Man starring Arnold Schwarzenegger as well as the 1992 movie The Cutting Edge.
 He also directed episodes of several TV series, including Miami Vice, Robbery Homicide Division and Judging Amy.
 Glaser returned to the big screen in 2003 in Something's Gotta Give, as Diane Keaton's ex-husband, and with a brief cameo in the 2004 film version of Starsky & Hutch, in which Starsky was played by Ben Stiller.
-He directed the children's film Kazaam starring Shaquille O'Neal.
-He guest starred in "The Scarlet Letter", the October 1, 2009 episode of CBS's The Mentalist.
+He directed the children's movie Kazaam featuring Shaquille O'Neal.
+He guest featured in "The Scarlet Letter", the October 1, 2009, episode of CBS's The Mentalist.

-Between 2013 and 2019, Glaser appeared as Alan in several episodes of the TV series Ray Donovan.
-In an interview published in April 2018, Glaser, having not acted since that role was asked he had retired from acting, and replied, "People ask me, 'What's your favorite: acting, directing or writing?'
+Between 2013 and 2019, Glaser appeared as Alan in several episodes of the television series Ray Donovan.
+In an interview published in April 2018, Glaser, having not acted since that role was asked if he had retired from acting, and replied, "People ask me, 'What's your favorite: acting, directing or writing?'
 My answer: What life occurs.
 It's what happens.
 You never know when something will cross your path.
 I try to stay open to everything.
 I'm doing a guest appearance on Grace and Frankie right now.
 As long as it's a good group of people, I'm open to anything.
 That's the thing I enjoy most about filmmaking or acting: experience."
 That same month, Glaser had his first American solo exhibition for his paintings and digital illustrations at Cosmo Lofts in Hollywood.
-The show was titled "Act 111", because his foray as an artist marked the third stage of his career, following acting in front of the camera, and writing/directing behind it.
+The show was titled "Act III", because his foray as an artist marked the third stage of his career, following acting in front of the camera, and writing/directing behind it.

 Personal life

 Glaser has been married twice.
 He married his first wife, Elizabeth Glaser, in 1980.
 In August 1981, she contracted HIV through a blood transfusion while giving birth to the couple's first child, Ariel.
 Elizabeth did not know that she was infected with the virus until four years later, when both she and Ariel became sick with a mysterious illness.
 When the entire family was tested, Elizabeth, Ariel and the couple's one-and-a-half-year-old son Jake were found to be HIV positive.
-Ariel died three years later, right after her seventh birthday.
+Ariel died three years later, soon after her seventh birthday.
 Elizabeth died December 3, 1994.

 Glaser later married Tracy Barone, who adopted Jake, who was 10 years old at the time.
 The couple had a daughter, Zoe.
 That marriage ended with Glaser filing for divorce in June 2007.

 As of 2007, Jake remained healthy, and as of 2016, had maintained his relationship with Tracy.